karlmutch/DevBoot/README.md

 cd Ubuntu-14.04/BaseBox

-./install.bat   -- First time only
+./install.bat   -- First time only, will setup all the needed networking adapters

 ./build.bat